digitalinteraction/gform-to-trello/README.md

 It is responsible for mapping google form ids to human names and telling the image how to match tags.

+When processing, if a value is not found for that key/path it is set to `null`

 ```yaml
 # This sections maps google form ids to human-readable names
 fields: